DyogenIBENS/Agora/README.md

 //     | | ((____/ / ((___/ / //    | | //     | |
 ```

+AGORA has been constantly used in the group since 2010, especially to
+generate ancestral genomes for the [Genomicus](https://www.genomicus.biologie.ens.fr/genomicus)
+online server for comparative genomics.

 ## License

 This code may be freely distributed and modified under the terms of the GNU General Public License version 3 (GPL v3)